Yoga’s Energy Centers: What Science Says About the Chakras

 In addition to its ties to anatomy and embryonic development, chakra theory has been discussed in association with Western paradigms of psychological development.
 Most frequently, chakra theory is compared with Maslow’s hierarchy of needs, which outlines an order of needs that one must satisfy in order to develop and grow.
 For example, in her book Eastern Body, Western Mind: Psychology and the Chakra System as a Path to the Self, Anodea Judith (4) relates Maslow’s need for physiological safety with the root chakra, safety with the sacral chakra, belonging with the solar plexus, self-esteem with the heart chakra, self-actualization with the throat chakra, and transcendence with the third eye and crown chakras (4).

 Furthermore, chakra theory is also frequently related to Erikson’s stages of psychosocial development, which maintains that personality develops in a predetermined order from infancy to adulthood.
 Judith associates Erikson’s “trust vs. mistrust” stage with the root and sacral chakras, “autonomy vs. shame and doubt” with the solar plexus, “initiative vs. guilt” with the heart chakra, “identity vs. inferiority” with the throat and third eye chakras, and “intimacy vs. isolation,” “generativity vs. self-absorption,” and “integrity vs. despair” with the crown chakra.
-In her book, Judith also relates chakra theory to a number of other psychological theories of development, including Piaget’s stages of cognitive development, Freud’s psychosexual stages (4).
+In her book, Judith also relates chakra theory to a number of other psychological theories of development, including Piaget’s stages of cognitive development and Freud’s psychosexual stages (4).

 The main difference between chakra theory and Western psychological theories of development is that chakra theory maps development to energy stored and held in the body.
 In this sense, viewing development through the lens of the chakras is more holistic, embodied, and more keenly attuned to the mind-body connection than Western paradigms of development.
 Thus, Western scholars have proposed chakra theory as a stand-alone model for growth-oriented development that is distinct from traditional psychological views of development (5).